-Motivation and structure of the document

-This deliverable reviews options for the licensing of data as digital commons, including personal data.
-It also provides an initial set of smart rules to be adopted by the pilots in order to fulfill law requirements and to strengthen users control on data commons.

-This document consists of 5 sections, 3 annexes. and an acronyms table.

-Section 1 "Introduction: Digital Commons Licensing for DECODE" introduces to the necessity of identifying specific legal tools for the licensing of DECODE project's artifacts as digital commons

-Section 2 "DECODE products and outputs: licensing procedures and tools" is a review of the common licensing procedures, free licenses and best tools that allow the releasing of artifacts avoiding licenses' incompatibility and possible violations of third party's rights.

-Section 3 "DECODE datasets: how to license datasets as digital commons" firstly examines the different kinds of data managed and processed through DECODE services, secondly identifies the different steps to be followed to license those datasets as digital commons.

-Section 4 "Digital Commons and Personal Data" analyses how to make digital commons with personal data, recommending the undertaking of a Digital Data Commons Privacy Pledge, that provides a pool of voluntary standard commitments for strengthening data privacy rights and digital commons values.

-Annex A "Initial set of Smart Rules (SR) for DECODE datasets" provides 3 boxes.

-Box 1 includes examples of SR for datasets of data not including personal data (e.g.: application of a license).

-Box 2 includes examples of SR for datasets with personal data (e.g.: SR for the provision of information and consent and withdrawal of consent).
+Acronyms Table

+Acronym Meaning

+BSD Berkeley Software Distribution

+СС Creative Commons

+DECODE OS Decode Operating System

+DLT Distributed Ledgers Technology

+EPL Eclipse Public License

+GDPR General Data Protection Regulation

+GNU-AGPL GNU Affero General Public License

+GNU-GPL GNU General Public License

+GNU GNU's Not Unix

+SR Smart Rule

+UDP User Data Provider (user that adopts a SR to provide her personal data)

+UDR User Data Recipient (user that adopts a SR to get access to personal data to use it (becoming data controller)

+Motivation and structure of the document This deliverable reviews options for the licensing of data as digital commons, including personal data.
+It also provides an initial set of smart rules to be adopted by the pilots in order to fulfil law requirements and to strengthen users control on data commons.
+This document consists of 5 sections, 4 annexes, and an acronyms table.
+Section 1 "Introduction: Digital Commons Licensing for DECODE" introduces to the necessity of identifying specific legal tools for the licensing of DECODE project's artefacts as digital commons Section 2 "DECODE products and outputs: licensing procedures and tools" is a review of the common licensing procedures, free licenses and best tools that allow the releasing of artefacts avoiding licenses' incompatibility and possible violations of third party's rights.
+Section 3 "DECODE datasets: how to license datasets as digital data commons" firstly examines the different kinds of data managed and processed through DECODE services, secondly identifies the different steps to be followed to license those datasets as digital data commons.
+Section 4 "Digital Commons and Personal Data" analyses how to make digital data commons with personal data, recommending the undertaking of a Digital Data Commons Privacy Pledge, that provides a pool of voluntary standard commitments for strengthening data privacy rights and fostering digital data commons.
+Annex A "Initial set of Smart Rules (SR) for DECODE datasets" provides 6 boxes.
+Box 1 includes a SR to be implemented to allow UDP to provide UDR(s) with data that UDR will use under one (or more) free license(s).
+Box 2 includes a SR to be implemented to allow UDR to provide UDP(s) with a service under terms of Service (ToS) that have to be accepted by UDP(s).
+Box 3 includes SRs to be implemented to allow the provision of personal data (SRs for the provision of information and consent and withdrawal of consent).
+Box 4 includes SRs to be implemented to allow exchange of information concerning transmission of personal data in a structured, commonly used and machine-readable format, pursuing Article 20, GDPR.
-Box 3 is a table that identifies the objects of SR for datasets including personal data, and distinguishes the different actions, roles and time of the operation (table: Declarative entitlements).

-Annex B is a Compatibility test for free licenses.
+Box 5 includes SRs to be implemented to allow exchange of information about data rectification pursuing Article 16, GDPR Box 6 includes SRs to be implemented to allow compliance with data breach communication duty according to Article 34, GDPR.
+Annex B "Table of Declarative Entitlements" is a table that identifies the objects of SR for datasets including personal data, and distinguishes the different actions, roles and time of the operation.
+Annex C is a Compatibility test for free licenses.

-Annex C is the Digital Data Commons Privacy Pledge.
+Annex D is the Digital Data Commons Privacy Pledge.